robweber/vsmp-plus/README.md

 6. Added a built in web service for controlling the sign so more can be done without the CLI or restarting the service directly
 7. Use a Redis database to store information rather than a host of flat files.
 This should help limit reads/writes to the Raspberry PI SD card
 8. Added ability to jump to a specific time in the video (via web UI)
+9. Added blank frame (black screen) detection
-9. Added an abstraction library to load multiple types of e-ink displays
+10. Added an abstraction library to load multiple types of e-ink displays

 ## Problems With FFMPEG